indiainvestments/indiainvestments.github.io/content/en/wiki/time-value-of-money.md

 **Important Points to Remember:**

-•	The value of money changes with time because it can be invested and can earn an interest.
+•	The value of money changes with time because it can be invested and earn an interest.

 •	The longer the time frame, greater would be the difference between the present value and the future value.